 Visitors are welcome at the hospital, and here you can learn about how these professionals take care of injured elephants and treat their injuries.
 There’s not as much elephant contact as at other places because these elephants are vulnerable and in recovery, but seeing as it’s quite a leap from treating small domesticated animals, this makes a fascinating stop-off.

-Formally known as Sai Yoke Elephant Camp, the newly-named Elephant Haven is one of the most exciting elephant projects in Thailand.
+Formerly known as Sai Yoke Elephant Camp, the newly-named Elephant Haven is one of the most exciting elephant projects in Thailand.
 The name alteration came around as this place used to be the kind that kept elephants in chains, but the camp has recently changed its ways.
 Now, the elephants here roam free, without hooks or being put on show – a giant leap for elephants in Thailand.

 This is just one of a handful of camps that are making changes in conjunction with Elephant Nature Park near Chiang Mai.
-You can either visit just for a single day or stay overnight, and here you’ll roam free with the elephants, walking with them through the jungle beside them instead of on their backs.
+You can either visit just for a single day or stay overnight, and here you’ll roam free with the elephants, walking with them through the jungle beside them, instead of on their backs.

 A place for old, injured, or retired elephants, Burm and Emily’s Elephant Sanctuary (BEES) offers refuge to those elephants that have gone through years of logging or tourist trekking.
 The organisation is based a couple of hour’s drive south of Chiang Mai, in a valley surrounded by verdant greenery and beautiful mountains – just the kind of place where an elephant should spend its golden years.